-Recognizing Colorado's federal lands provide the amenities that support tourist/resort communities as back country, wilderness or ski areas, CCI supports legislation and appropriation of funds to compensate those communities for the loss of those lands on the county's tax rolls.
+Recognizing that Colorado's federal lands provide the amenities that support tourist/resort communities as back country, wilderness or ski areas, CCI supports legislation and appropriation of funds to compensate those communities for the loss of those lands on the county's tax rolls.
 CCI supports maximizing and fully appropriating federal payments and taxes due to Colorado counties related to the presence of federal property.
 CCI supports adequate and appropriate Payment In Lieu Of Taxes (PILT) to those impacted communities.
 CCI supports programs that provide assistance to those communities that exist at the edge of the public lands, that must accommodate the visitors drawn to that public land, but that may not directly benefit from PILT funds or other already designated funds.
 In counties where the presence of federal lands (whether BLM, U.S. Forest Service, national park, wilderness, or otherwise) enhance the opportunity for tourism and recreation, CCI supports federal agencies scoping and processing local government requirements for creation or enhancements of recreational amenities.
-Land swaps involving federal lands should be made within the affected county where feasible and should always provide adequate compensation of the affected entities, so the burden does not fall to communities.
+Land county where feasible and should always provide adequate compensation of the affected entities.
+Federal agencies should provide adequate funding for the operation and management of federal lands \ so the burden does not fall to communities.